Is DMD Hereditary? 6 Facts About Genetic Testing

 How To Get Your Child Tested for Muscular Dystrophy

-If your child’s doctor thinks that they may have DMD symptoms, they’ll likely recommend genetic testing.
-They can tell you where to go to have your child’s blood drawn for a test or refer you to another doctor or health practice that provides this service.
+If your child’s health care provider thinks that they may have DMD symptoms, they’ll likely recommend genetic testing.
+They can tell you where to go to have your child’s blood drawn for a test or refer you to a doctor or health practice that provides this service.

-Free genetic testing for DMD and Becker muscular dystrophy can be accessed through Parent Project Muscular Dystrophy.
+Free genetic testing for DMD and BMD can be accessed through Parent Project Muscular Dystrophy.
 This advocacy organization provides this service for families who live in the U.S. or Canada.

 Find Your Team